skytap/well-architected-framework/resiliency/solutions/liveclone.md

 ## Skytap Live Clone

 <span style="font-weight: 400;">Within Skytap, Environments and Templates are very important concepts.
 An Environment is an object that comprises one or more VMs, one or more networks, plus configuration settings and metadata.
 A Template is a read-only copy of an environment that can be used to back up critical environments and acts like a blueprint for new environments.
-Environments can be copied, and they can be saved as a template. </span>
+Environments can be copied, and they can be saved as a template.Â </span>

-<span style="font-weight: 400;">Until recently, if an environment contained running VMs it couldn’t be copied or saved as a template until those VMs were shutdown or suspended (x86 only). </span>
+<span style="font-weight: 400;">Until recently, if an environment contained running VMs it couldnâ€™t be copied or saved as a template until those VMs were shutdown or suspended (x86 only).Â </span>

 <span style="font-weight: 400;">With Skytap's new live clone capability, environments can be copied or saved while VMs remain running.
-The VMs in the copy or template will be powered off, but the original VMs will continue to run without interruption. </span>
+The VMs in the copy or template will be powered off, but the original VMs will continue to run without interruption.Â </span>

 <span style="font-weight: 400;">The new Skytap live clone feature is designed for customers running applications that need to be backed-up or archived, but cannot afford the time it takes to shut down the VMs, create the copy or save as a template, run them, and bring the application back online.
-With the new Skytap live clone feature, the copy/save happens nearly instantaneously and you eliminate the time it takes to shutdown and start-up the VMs. </span>
+With the new Skytap live clone feature, the copy/save happens nearly instantaneously and you eliminate the time it takes to shutdown and start-up the VMs.Â </span>

 [![Skytap Live Clone](https://res.cloudinary.com/marcomontalbano/image/upload/v1639616907/video_to_markdown/images/vimeo--641622590-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://vimeo.com/641622590 "Skytap Live Clone")